 Day 3: Chicago - St Louis (approx. 296 miles)

 Today, pick up your Alamo rental car from the depot to start your drive along Route 66.
 Begin your journey by following the traditional east-to-west path of Route 66 from Chicago to St Louis.
-En route, stop at the Cozy Dog Drive-In, the birthplace of the corn dog, and explore the legacy of Abraham Lincoln with a visit to the Lincoln Home National Historic Site.
+En route, be sure to stop in Pontiac and other iconic stops along the way in Illinois, such as the Cozy Dog Drive-In, the birthplace of the corn dog, and explore the legacy of Abraham Lincoln with a visit to the Lincoln Home National Historic Site.
 Once in St. Louis you may have time to visit the Gateway Arch, the tallest monument in the USA, take a tour of one St Louis's many local breweries or spend the afternoon strolling the many boutiques on the Delmar Loop.
 Stay 1 night at Red Roof Inn St. Louis (or similar).

 Day 4: St. Louis – Springfield (Missouri)(approx. 210 miles)